astroufsc/chimera-bisque/README.rst

 Configuration Examples
 ----------------------

 * The Sky version 6.
 Note that we force chimera to limit the maximum altitude to 15 degrees.
-This parameter is optional.

 ::